Entropy and entanglement bounds for reduced density matrices of fermionic states: Entanglement for fermionic mixed states

 where 3 refers to an additional Hilbert space and $\H = \H_1\otimes \H_2 \otimes \H_3$, and $\tr_3 \rho_{123} = \rho_{12}$.
 The infimum is taken over all such extensions of $\rho_{12}$.
 As a consequence of strong subadditivity \cite{LR}, $\es(\rho_{12}) \geq 0$.

-The squashed entanglement is a faithful measure of entanglement, meaning that $\es(\rho_{12} ) =0$ if and only if $\rho_{12}$ is separable (in the usual non-fermionic sense)\cite{BCY}.
-It is less than or equal to the entanglement of formation, and it is claimed to measure only quantum mechanical correlations.
-We conjecture that convex combinations of Slater determinants uniquely minimize the squashed entanglement, as they do for $\ef$.
+The squashed entanglement is a faithful measure of entanglement, meaning that $\es(\rho_{12} ) =0$ if and only if $\rho_{12}$ is separable (in the usual non-fermionic sense) \cite{BCY}.
+It is less than or equal to the entanglement of formation, and it is claimed to measure only quantum mechanical correlations. \begin{conjecture} Convex combinations of Slater determinantal states uniquely minimize the squashed entanglement, as they do for $\ef$. \end{conjecture}

-Questions: If $\rho_{12}$ is the 2-particle reduced density matrix of an $N$-particle fermionic state, is $\es (\rho_{12}) $ greater than or equal to the squashed entanglement of an $N$-particle Slater determinant.
+\textbf{Question:} If $\gamma_{2}$ is the 2-particle reduced density matrix of an $N$-particle fermionic state, is $\es (\gamma_2) $ greater than or equal to the squashed entanglement of an $N$-particle Slater determinant?
 If so, is the difference a faithful measure of fermionic entanglement?

 Theorem \ref{entform1} shows this to be the case for entanglement of formation, and the first step in the proof was to compute the $\ef$ of a two-particle density matrix of a Slater.
 This number turned out to be independent of $N$.
-The situation is different for $\es$, for we cannot compute $\es$ for a Slater determinant, but we can prove the following theorem, which definitely shows that there must be an $N$ dependence.
-It also shows that $\es$ is very much less than $\ef$ for a Slater determinant.
-This result was discovered by Christandl, Schuch and Winter \cite{CSW}. \begin{thm}[Squashed entanglement for Slaters] Let $\rho_{12}$ be the 2-particle reduced density matrix of an $N$-particle Slater determinant.
+The situation is different for $\es$, for we cannot compute $\es$ for a Slater determinant, but the following theorem, discovered by Christandl, Schuch and Winter \cite{CSW}, definitely shows that there must be an $N$ dependence.

+\begin{thm}[Squashed entanglement for Slaters] Let $\gamma_2$ be the 2-particle reduced density matrix of an $N$-particle Slater determinant.
 Then

-\end{thm} This shows that the squashed entanglement can be {\em much smaller} than the entanglement of formation.
-We {\em conjecture} that \eqref{squash} is an equality and, moreover, that it gives the lowest possible $\es$ among all 2-particle fermionic reduced density matrices.
+\end{thm} This shows that the squashed entanglement can be {\em much smaller} than the entanglement of formation. \begin{conjecture} Inequality \eqref{squash} is actually an equality.
+Moreover, it gives the lowest possible $\es$ among all fermionic 2-particle reduced density matrices. \end{conjecture}

-An example that is, perhaps, even more interesting is the Yang pairing state.
-Here, the fermionic entanglement of formation ($\ef(\rho_{12}) - \ln (2)$) is not zero, as it is for a determinant; indeed, it is unbounded.